 • Kevin overrides the autopilot enabling Max to rescue Andie but once she is rescued it is never explained why they can’t turn the autopilot back on.

 • The shuttle goes into a flat spin so extreme I doubt a teenage girl would be able to pull out of it.
-Worse is that the special effects people gives us shots of it tumbling through space in manner that is in no way how a “flat spin” looks.
+Worse is that the special effects people give us shots of it tumbling through space in a manner that is in no way how a “flat spin” looks.

 • The movie fails to end with a scene of Max beating the crap out of the robot with a crowbar.